clairey-zx81/json-model/TUTO.md

 For JS standard deviation is quite high, which could be induced by occasional garbage collection.

-The JSON Model compiler can also generate C, JavaScript or Python validation code ready to be imported for checking values:
+The JSON Model compiler can also generate C, JavaScript, Python or PL/pgSQL validation code ready to be imported for checking values:

 ```sh
 jmc -o person.o Person-2            # C object file